 Wintersowing is outdoor seed starting.
 Basically, you make mini greenhouses out of milk jugs and other empty food containers; fill them with a few inches of seed starting mix; plant your seeds; water them; put the lid back on; and stick them outside for the winter.
 They’ll germinate at the right time, and your plants will be better adapted to your climate than any plants that you started indoors or bought at the store.
 Don’t you love when the easy way is actually the better way?

-How to Turn Milk Jugs into Greenhouses for Wintersowing:
+How to Use Milk Jugs to Wintersow

-1. Use a knife or awl to poke drainage holes in the bottom of your milk jug.
+Use a knife or awl to poke drainage holes in the bottom of your milk jug.

-2. Cut the milk jug open four inches from the bottom.
+Cut the milk jug open four inches from the bottom.
 Leave an inch uncut at the back of the jug to create a hinge.

-4.Then, close the top of the jug, and stick your mini greenhouses outdoors in a sunny spot.
+Then, place your mini greenhouses outdoors in a sunny spot.
 Check on them occasionally to see if they need water, and your plants will be ready for planting when spring gets here.